-NEW YORK, Jan 25 (Reuters) - U.S. stocks opened higher on Thursday, buoyed by solid earnings reports and a decline in the dollar after comments from European Central Bank President Mario Draghi.
+NEW YORK, Jan 25 (Reuters) - U.S. stocks were poised for a higher open on Thursday, buoyed by solid earnings reports and a decline in the dollar after comments from European Central Bank President Mario Draghi.

-Caterpillar Inc shares advanced 0.16 percent in after the world's largest heavy duty equipment maker trounced profit forecasts for a seventh quarter.
+Caterpillar Inc shares surged 3.51 percent in premarket trading after the world's largest heavy duty equipment maker trounced profit forecasts for a seventh quarter.
 Buoyant global demand and a recovery in commodities markets drove a 35 percent surge in sales of its construction and mining equipment.

 "It’s more of the same, it’s more investor optimism with regard to the economy, with regard to earnings," said Andre Bakhos, managing director at New Vines Capital LLC in Bernardsville, New Jersey.

 "The optimism is there that people don’t want to miss this."

 Robust quarterly earnings reports and economic data have helped propel major Wall Street indexes to a strong start this year, with each on track for a fourth week of gains.

 According to Thomson Reuters data through Wednesday morning, earnings growth for the benchmark S&P 500 is expected at 12.4 percent.
 Of the 88 companies in the index that have posted results, 78.4 percent have topped expectations, while 72 percent had done so on average for the previous four quarters.

 S&P 500 e-minis were up 11.25 points, or 0.4 percent, with 177,432 contracts changing hands.